Rupesh-Khadka/Rupesh-Khadka/README.md

 ## 🚀 About Me

-I'm a **Full-Stack Developer** based in [Your Location], with a deep understanding of both frontend and backend development.
+I'm a **Full-Stack Developer** based in Sanothimi,Bhaktapur with a deep understanding of both frontend and backend development.
 I specialize in the **MERN Stack** (MongoDB, Express, React, Node.js) and have hands-on experience with **Next.js** for building production-ready applications.

 - 🌱 **Currently learning**: Exploring **GraphQL** and **Cloud technologies**.
 - 👯 **Looking to collaborate** on exciting projects related to **web development**, **performance optimization**, and **serverless architecture**.